MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/aip-classification-and-protection.md

 Labeling your content with AIP includes:

 - **Classification** that can be detected regardless of where the data is stored or with whom it's shared.
-- **Visual markings,** such as headers, footers, or watermarks.
+- **Visual markings**, such as headers, footers, or watermarks.
-- **Metadata,** added to files and email headers in clear text.
+- **Metadata**, added to files and email headers in clear text.
 The clear text metadata ensures that other services can identify the classification and take appropriate action

 For example, in the image below, labeling has classified an email message as *General*: